Nasdanika/core/graph/readme.md

 Meaning is assigned to diagram elements by semantic mapping, i.e. the notation may be created after the diagram.
 It can be beneficial when there is no notation for the problem domain at hand, the notation is too complex or people authoring diagrams are not familiar with the notation, but they know how to express what they know or need as a diagram.

+A practical example is mapping of existing diagrams in an organization to a semantic model or models.
+The semantic model may have to be elicited gradually from the diagrams and diagram elements would be mapped to the model in multiple stages.
+This can be thought of as a two-dimensional effort.
+One dimension is the depth/richness of the semantic model.
+It can be called the "Exploration" dimension - how well the problem domain is articulated.
+The other is the breadth - the number of diagram elements mapped to the model.
+It can be called "Exploitation" - how much the capability of understanding and expressing of the problem domain is utilized to achieve organizational goals.

-Semantic mapping approach can be used to elicit and codify organizational tribal knowledge - the "secret sauce" of an organization.
+To put it slightly differently, semantic mapping approach can be used to elicit and codify organizational tribal knowledge - the "secret sauce" of an organization.
-An organization may start with pre-existing diagrams and map them actions to generate documentation sites.
+An organization may start with pre-existing diagrams and map them to actions to generate documentation sites.
 Diagrams similar to [this one](https://docs.nasdanika.org/demo-drawio-actions/) can be used to document software systems.
 [Flow diagrams](https://docs.nasdanika.org/demo-drawio-flow-actions/) can be used to document processes.
 The diagrams can be interrelated.
 For example, documentation of some software component may contain flow diagrams instructing how to perform operations on the component, e.g. deployment.